10+ Examples of Gift Card Marketing Campaigns Done Like a Pro in 2025

 - The promotion was valid only until the end of December 2017.

-- The gift cards could be spent on anything in-store (not online).
+- The gift cards could be spent on anything in-store (not online) and were redeemable exclusively at a physical store.

 - The gift cards had unique codes.

-Upstart – gift card as an incentive to check their offer
+7. Gift card as an incentive to check the offer

 Upstart is an AI lending platform that partners with banks to provide personal loans using non-traditional variables, such as education and employment, to predict creditworthiness.

 Upstart is encouraging their potential customers to check their loan rate (and therefore get interested in Upstart offer) by offering them $10 Amazon gift cards.
 This tactic uses other brand’s gift cards (as Upstart does not offer gift cards) as an incentive.
-It is a good example of incentivizing customer interaction with the brand.
+This campaign incentivizes customers to engage with the brand by providing a tangible reward, making it a good example of incentivizing customer interaction with the brand.

 Rocksbox is a jewelry rental membership that makes it easy to discover new looks, rock the latest trends or add more of your favorite classic styles to your jewelry collection, without the commitment to purchase.